-Note 1: This buffer is a Schmitt Trigger input when configured as the external interrupt.
+Note 1: This buffer is a Schmitt Trigger input when configured as an external interrupt.

-- 2: This buffer is a Schmitt Trigger input when used in Serial Programming mode. - 3: This buffer is a Schmitt Trigger input when configured in RC Oscillator mode and a CMOS input otherwise.
+- 2: This buffer is a Schmitt Trigger input when used in Serial Programming mode. - 3: This buffer is a Schmitt Trigger input when configured as general purpose I/O and a TTL input when used in the Parallel Slave Port mode (for interfacing to a microprocessor bus). - 4: This buffer is a Schmitt Trigger input when configured in RC oscillator mode and a CMOS input otherwise.